dineshsaitubati/Flood-Prediction-System/2. Requirement Analysis/Introduction.md

+## Requirements Analysis

-Requirement analysis identifies the functional and technical requirements necessary to successfully develop the flood prediction system.
+Requirement analysis identifies the functional and technical requirements needed for the successful development of the flood prediction system.

-Functional Requirements
+## Functional Requirements

 The system shall:

-•	Allow users to enter weather parameters.
+- Allow users to enter weather-related parameters.
-•	Predict flood occurrence.
+- Predict the possibility of flood occurrence using a trained Machine Learning model.
-•	Display prediction results.
+- Display prediction results through the web application.
-•	Load the trained Machine Learning model.
+- Load the pre-trained Machine Learning model for making predictions.
-•	Scale input values before prediction.
+- Scale input values before providing them to the prediction model.

-Non-functional Requirements
+## Non-Functional Requirements

-•	User-friendly interface.
+The system should provide:

+- A user-friendly interface for easy interaction.
-•	Fast response time.
+- Fast response time for generating predictions.
-•	Reliable predictions.
+- Reliable and accurate flood predictions.
-•	Responsive web pages.
+- Responsive web pages compatible with different devices.
-•	Easy deployment.
+- Easy deployment and maintenance.